Can I swim with Contact Lenses?

-It depends who you are.
-If you’re one to abide by all the rules no matter what, then no. But lets face it most of us aren’t, and we can (and do) swim with contact lenses, and probably could for our whole life and not get any bad effects from it.
+Well if you’re one to abide by all the rules no matter what, then no. But let’s face it most of us aren’t, and we can (and do) swim with contact lenses.
+In fact we could probably do so for our whole life and experience any bad effects from it.

 The Bad Stuff

-OK that’s all good if you’re into swimming for fitness or snorkeling, but what about when you’re just chillin’ in the waves or in the pool?
-Yeh, you know right?
-Just close your eyes when you go under… pretty simple.
+OK that’s all good if you’re into swimming for fitness or snorkeling.
+What about if you’re in the waves or in a pool?
+Wearing goggles probably isn’t going to cut it!

-If you’ve tried all of these things though and your eyes still seem to get irritated, just take your lenses out while you go swimming.
-With any luck you’ll still be able to see pretty well and you can rest assured your lenses aren’t gonna get washed out of your eye when you ‘bomb’ from the wharf.
+If you’ve tried all these thing and your eyes still seem to get irritated, don’t swim with your contact lenses.
+With any luck you’ll still be able to see pretty well and you can rest assured your lenses aren’t gonna get washed out of your eye when you bomb in!